suchithgali/CatTracksWebsite/CONTRIBUTING.md

 # Contributing to CatTracks

-We love your input!
-We want to make contributing to CatTracks as easy and transparent as possible, whether it's:
+I love your input!
+I want to make contributing to CatTracks as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code